sabbir-delowar/climate-hazard/README.md

 ## Project Overview

-- Fully automated, script-based workflow (run with `python main.py`)
+- Fully automated, script-based workflow (run with `python main.py`).
+  Each script imports its dependencies at the top level so they can be executed individually or through the runner using `runpy`.
 - Download and process:
   - **ERA5 Rainfall** (monthly means, 2020–2024)
   - **ESA FABDEM DEM** (for HAND/flood risk)